harmony-one/h/progress/rikako-hatoya.md

+2024-12-05 Thu: Looked around into more transscription styles by testing other auto-generation services.
+Continued working on 2025 goals/progress write-up.

+2024-12-04 Wed: Continued with transcript annotation from Frank's repo, reproduced result for Joe Rogan-elon video.
+Team dinner.

 2024-12-03 Tue: Further continuation of transcript annotation and investigated other models/methods to adopt srt for automated command-line interface.
 Continued write-up for 2025 progress/goals.

 2024-12-02 Mon: Continuation of checking script for transcription.
 Worked on writing 2025 individual goals and Q4 summary.